As COVID-19 vaccine mandates rise, religious exemptions grow

 In a statement, Conway Regional Health President and CEO Matt Troup said: "Staff who are sincere ... should have no hesitancy with agreeing to the list of medicines listed.”

-Associated Press Writers Zeke Miller, Sean Murphy, Stefanie Dazio and Rachel La Corte contributed to this report.
+Associated Press writers Zeke Miller, Carla K. Johnson, Ricardo Alonzo-Zaldivar Sean Murphy, Stefanie Dazio, Brady McCombs and Rachel La Corte contributed to this report.